-Author: Director Collections and Program Development
+Policy Level:Library BoardAuthor:Director Collections and Program DevelopmentReview Period:4 yearsApproval Date:September 2024

-Approval Date: September 2024

-To provide a statement of philosophy and identify key objectives that reflect the Mission Statement and Strategic Priorities of the Hamilton Public Library with regard to the collection management, and access to collections.

-- To define the delegation of collections responsibilities. - To establish procedures to address suggestions for purchase, gifts, donations and objections lodged against items in our collection by community residents or organizations.
+- To provide a statement of philosophy and identify key objectives that reflect the Mission Statement and Strategic Priorities of the Hamilton Public Library with regard to the collection management, and access to collections. - To define the delegation of collections responsibilities. - To establish procedures to address suggestions for purchase, gifts, donations and objections lodged against items in our collection by community residents or organizations.